Anastasia Pavlyuchenkova career statistics

 This is a list of career statistics of Russian tennis player Anastasia Pavlyuchenkova.
 To date, Pavlyuchenkova has won twelve WTA singles titles (finishing runner-up in nine other finals) and six WTA doubles titles (including two WTA 1000 titles), as well as five titles in singles and eight in doubles on the ITF Circuit.
-She has reached one Grand Slam singles final at the 2021 French Open, as well as an additional twelve quarterfinals (six apiece in both singles and doubles) across all four major tournaments.
+She has reached one Grand Slam singles final at the 2021 French Open, as well as an additional fifteen quarterfinals (nine in singles and six in doubles) across all four major tournaments.

 Pavlyuchenkova at the 2018 French Open.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.